saschagottfried/fds-pyrosim-examples/README.md

 ```

 ## Run model with FDS 6.3.1
-FDS 6.3.1 is a bit less verbose but shows useful information on MPI version and implementation.
+FDS 6.3.1 is a bit less verbose but shows useful information about MPI version in use.

 ```
 $ /shared/openmpi_64/bin/mpiexec -np 4 ~/Downloads/fds-smv/6.3.1/bin/fds atrium_with_fans.fds